 Descent from Leicestershire after 1455

-William Burton in The Description of Leicestershire (1622) states that Sir Robert Woodford attempted to disinherit his grandson, Ralph Woodford, by making his five younger sons, Ralph's uncles, his joint heirs.
+William Burton in The Description of Leicestershire (1622) states that Sir Robert Woodford (1383-1455) attempted to disinherit his grandson, Ralph Woodford (1430-1498), by making his five younger sons, Ralph's uncles, his joint heirs.
 Ralph's father, Thomas, had died young.

 Burton suggests that because there were no male heirs of any of these five sons, the Woodford lands and estates were inherited by their wives.
 However, the cartulary indicates that on the death of any of Sir Robert's sons, the land would pass to the eldest surviving brother.

-Furthermore, when Ralph's grand daughter Margaret married, it is clear that she was still the heir of all the manors and estates that had earlier belonged to Sir Robert.
+When Robert's grand daughter (Thomas Woodford's daughter) Margaret married, she was heir to some of the manors and estates that had earlier belonged to Sir Robert.

 Wodeford against William Yvllers of Brokesby Esq.
 In a plea wherefore William